 Time Limits on Drunk Driving Accident Lawsuits

-Injury victims and the surviving family members of the victims of fatal accidents have limited time frames in which to file their lawsuits.
-For example, Florida Statutes § 95.11 requires that personal representatives of the estate of a person who suffers fatal injuries in a drunk driving accident file a wrongful death lawsuit within two years of the date of death.
+Injury victims and the surviving family members have limited time frames in which to file their lawsuits.
+For example, Florida Statutes § 95.11 requires that a wrongful death lawsuit be filed within two years of the decedent’s death.

-Injury victims in non-fatal drunk driving accidents, however, have four years from the date of their accident to file their personal injury lawsuit.
+Injury victims in non-fatal drunk driving accidents, however, generally have four years from the dates of their accidents to file their personal injury lawsuits.
 If victims or their surviving family members fail to file their lawsuits against all potentially liable parties within these time constraints, they risk being unable to pursue claims for compensation altogether.

-The Law Offices of Anidjar & Levine can give you details on the specific deadlines in your case when you during your initial consultation.
+The Law Offices of Anidjar & Levine can give you details on the specific deadlines in your case during your free initial consultation.

 Negligence and Drunk Driving Accidents